-- 9.2 All Managers have a responsibility to ensure that: - For non-clinical areas any produced patient information is, and remains, current - All staff proposing to produce a leaflet are aware of these guidelines - All staff must support an individual with communication or information needs and to take 9.3 steps to ensure that information produced or commissioned by them is accessible.
-In addition, any member of staff may receive a request for information to be made available in another language or format, and therefore will need to understand the process as outlined in this policy. - 9.4 Additional Requirement Managers have a responsibility to monitor and respond to additional requirements as shared via eRS.
+- 9.2 All Managers have a responsibility to ensure that: - For non-clinical areas any produced patient information is, and remains, current - All staff proposing to produce a leaflet are aware of these guidelines - 9.3 All staff must support an individual with communication or information needs and to take steps to ensure that information produced or commissioned by them is accessible. - 9.4 Additional Requirement Managers have a responsibility to monitor and respond to additional requirements as shared via eRS.